nus-cs2103-AY1920S2/duke/docs/README.md

 ```
 I've added this task:
 [E][N] Steamboat dinner (at: Bugis, 15 Mar 2020 8PM)
-Now you have 1 task in the list.
+Now you have 2 tasks in the list.
 ```